Soulfully Made » Desserts » Cookies » Grinch Cookies Recipe

 Where can you find red candy hearts?

 Red heart sprinkles come in large and small sizes and can be found in many grocery stores, Walmart, Target, or Craft stores.
-I found mine at Michael’s but you can also order them online.
+I found mine at Michael’s, but you can also order them online.

-How to make cookies thicker or more flat?
+How to make cookies thicker or flatter?

 Three Grinch cookies stacked on a grey surface with hearts scattered and fuzzy a grinch tail in the background.